About MFL Ranches

 So, with a degree in applied science in hand, and a keen desire to get his feet under the agricultural table, Stewart attended a Holistic Management school with Holistic Management International in early 2018, hosted by the Durham Ranch in Wyoming.
 His parents followed up in 2019.
 This reinforced the science behind Holistic Planned Grazing and ecosystem management, but did not provide enough background on business management and finance to truly get a grip on a 'plan' for the business.

 With this in mind, Stewart attended the 'Ranching for Profit' Business School put on by Ranch Management Consultants in Harrisburg, Pennsylvania, in early 2021.
 This is an excellent business school and has revolutionised Stewart's thinking and management decisions regarding the future of MFL.
-An aggressive program to convert to Adaptive Multi-Paddock grazing (AMP), the term the scientific community uses to describe Holistic Planned Grazing, is now underway at MFL.
+An aggressive program to convert to Adaptive Multi-Paddock grazing (AMP), the term the scientific community uses to describe Holistic Planned Grazing, is now underway at MFL and Stewart re-attended RFP as an alumni in Feb 2024.

 One of Mariem's brothers is a beekeeper on the farm in Morocco and she figured bees would be good for the ranch.
 It turns out that Dick's Dad kept bees back in the 1950s and 1960s so Stewart has recently rekindled the family beekeeping hobby on the ranch.
-With an old Air Cadet and hunting buddy keen to get involved, the ranch now has 32 hives managed by a local beekeeper and a variable 'herd' of Warre/Langstroth hybrid hives owned by Stew and Derek.
+With an old Air Cadet and hunting buddy keen to get involved, the ranch now has 32 hives managed by a local beekeeper.
+Unfortunately, our own hives were wiped out by varroa in 2022, so the repopulation of our Warre/Langstroth hybrid hives owned by Stew and Derek will wait until our AMP grazing infrastructure is complete.